Evaluation of Marton's Inner Bound for the General Broadcast Channel: Proofs

 Next assume (2) or (3) holds, i.e. $I(U;V|WY)=0$ or $I(U;V|WZ)=0$.
 We show in Appendix \ref{sec:apndxVI} that for any value of $w$ where $p(w)>0$, either $I(U;V|W=w, Y)=0$ or $I(U;V|W=w, Z)=0$ imply that $I(U;Y|W=w)+I(V;Z|W=w)-I(U;V|W=w)\leq T(p(X=1|W=w))$.
 Therefore $I(U;Y|W)+I(V;Z|W)-I(U;V|W)+\min(I(W;Y), I(W;Z))\leq \min(I(W;Y), I(W;Z))+\sum_{w}p(w)T(p(X=1|W=w))$.
 This in turn implies that $I(U;Y|W)+I(V;Z|W)-I(U;V|W)+\min(I(W;Y), I(W;Z))$ is less than or equal to This completes the first part of the proof.

-Next, we would like to show that the expression of equation \ref{eqn:PThm42} is equal to the the expression given in Theorem \ref{Thm:Thm4}.
-In order to show this, we prove that is equal to
+Next, we would like to show that the expression of equation \ref{eqn:PThm42} is equal to the the expression given in the lemma.
+In order to show this, note that (see Observation 1 of \cite{GohariElGamalAnantharam}) is equal to